formkit/docs-content/plugins/icons.md

 ---
 title: Icons
-description: Easily add icons to your inputs’ prefix and suffix section keys.
-Use the supplied FormKit icons or supply you own'
+description: Easily add icons to your inputs using the provided FormKit icons or supply you own'
 ---

 # Icons

-FormKit ships with a 1st-party plugin that allows you to easily add icons to the prefix and suffix of most input types.
-The package ships with over 130 common icons that are all MIT Licensed and free to use within your project — or you can include your own.
+FormKit ships with a 1st-party themes plugin called `createThemePlugin()`.
+Included in this plugin is the ability to easily add icons to your inputs or replace existing icons FormKit ships by default.
+FormKit ships with over 130 common icons that are all MIT Licensed and free to use within your project — or you can include your own.

 <example
 name="Icons Introduction"